Our Reformed Heritage

 The authorized biography of General Jackson was one of Dabney’s most important books.
-The two men had a close friendship and worked together to be responsible for the lives of the military men under their leadership, and for the military campaigns they were sent on.
+The two men had a close friendship and worked together taking the responsibility for the lives of the military men under their leadership, and for the military campaigns they were sent on.
 Jackson became a devoted Presbyterian after struggling to understand God’s word.

 In his article about Christian bravery called “True Courage“, Dabney used Jackson as an example to show where the Christian gets his courage.
 Dabney wrote, “… he is the bravest man, who is the best Christian.
 It is he who truly fears God, who is entitled to fear nothing else.”

 When we stand in awe of God we become confident of the power and compassion of the hand that holds us in an unyielding grip of love.
 We are brave because we know that our God can’t fail.
-And when a person lives out of respect for his God, he is cleansed from his guilt by the blood of Christ, clothed in Christ’s own righteousness, enabled to obey by the indwelling Holy Spirit, and blessed by his humble obedience.
+When a person lives out of respect for God, he’s cleansed from his guilt by the blood of Christ, clothed in Christ’s own righteousness, enabled to obey by the indwelling Holy Spirit, and blessed by his humble submissive obedience.

-Dabney goes on to say, “This strength General Jackson eminently possessed.
+Dabney said, “This strength General Jackson eminently possessed.
 He walked in the fear of God, with a perfect heart, keeping all his commandments and ordinances, blameless.
 Never has it been my happiness to know one of greater purity of life, or more regular and devout habits of prayer.”